Ventus218/irs-2025-assignment-01/report.md

 Adding sensor noise caused an immediate problem as the robots starts rotating endlessly.

 The reason is that no treshold was set with respect to detecting obstacles, and so even a small noise would cause the robot to detect obstacles everywhere at any time.

+## 3. Food for thought
+- **What does exactly mean to “Program the robot such that it is able to perform phototaxis”?
+Is the task correctly, properly and completely defined?**
+- **Obstacle avoidance: to what extent are we sure to avoid any kind of collision?
+How can we attain a safe wandering?
+Did you experience situations in which the robot gets stuck?
+If so, what might be done to avoid them?**
+- **What are the main difficulties in each of the robot programming exercises?**
+- **Which of the two tasks between phototaxis and obstacle avoidance is harder to program?
+Why?**
+- **Does the controller need memory to let the robot achieve the desired task?
+If yes,why?
+If not, would it help?**
+- **How would you assess the performance of the robot?**